The Blowout Game

 And, I know, how can a 30+ goal differential be anything but disrepsectful?

-I would not have believed it myself -- but at no point was their a goal celebration (it was 5-0 in the first 90 seconds), at no point did the other team start getting physical or going for cheapshots, and the opposing parents weren't up in arms over the situation either.
+I would not have believed it myself -- but at no point was there a goal celebration (it was 5-0 in the first 90 seconds), at no point did the other team start getting physical or going for cheapshots, and the opposing parents weren't up in arms over the situation either.

 I don't think anything was agreed upon in advance but both coaches, both benches, and all of the parents seemed to have an understanding of what was taking place 15 seconds into the game.